ddmitov/perl-executing-browser/README.md

 * jQuery AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard jQuery methods.
 * Long-running scripts, or scripts running for arbitrary long time, can also be executed locally in a serverless mode.
 * Perl modules can be loaded from a custom directory without system-wide installation using PATH and/or PERLLIB environment variables.
-* Any version of Perl 5 can be selected from configuration file or by clicking a special URL.
+* Any version of Perl5 can be selected from configuration file or by clicking a special URL.
 * Multiple directories can be added to the PATH environment variable of every locally executed script.
 * Scripts and their HTML-based interfaces can be extracted and run from standard ZIP packages.